Navigating Parental Wedding Conflict

 Another good thing to remember is that you know your parents and that you should be able to anticipate some of the things that they will attempt.
 With a little planning, you can steer that well-intentioned energy to the right place.
 For one wedding, the bride’s mother was an artist while the groom’s father was a musician.
 The couple put the future MIL in charge of the creative vision and the future FIL in charge of the music.
 Each parent was so preoccupied with their specific tasks that they did not complain.
 Play to their strengths and highlight yours.

 At the end of the day, it is your day.
 You and your partner should have a united front and a list of priorities ranked by order of importance to help guide you.
-By using these 5 tips, hopefully you will avoid many common wedding planning pitfalls with your parents.
+By using these five tips, hopefully, you will avoid many common wedding planning pitfalls with your parents.